 How Long Do Chiggers Live on Clothing?

 If you go for a hike or camping in an area where the vegetation isn’t maintained, consider wearing protective clothing to cover your skin and make it harder for a chigger to find and bite you.
 Tucking your pants into boots will help protect you from these pests.
-Take a shower when you get home from any potential chigger-infested area and wash your clothes in hot, soapy water to dislodge any chiggers you may have brought home with you.
+Take a shower when you get home from any potential chigger-infested area.
+Wash your clothes in hot, soapy water to dislodge any chiggers you may have brought home with you.

 To prevent chiggers from latching onto you in the first place, use a bug spray that contains DEET which repels them.
 Since chiggers are typically on lower vegetation, be sure to spray around from your knees down to your shoes.

 After the chigger larvae find your flesh and start to feast, they can stay on your skin for days.
-When they’ve had a complete meal, which takes three to four days, they fall off so they can transform into nymphs.
-The nymphs eat insect eggs and then grow into adults, which then lay eggs and start the whole life cycle over again.
-Chiggers usually live in clumps on leaves until they find a person or animal to latch onto.
+When they’ve had a complete meal, which takes three to four days, they fall off so they can transform into the next life stage.
+Chiggers can live in clumps on leaves until they find a person or animal to latch onto.

 These arachnid bites usually show up where clothes pinch, such as socks, waistbands and underwear.
 The areas where clothes touch your skin often provides protection for the chiggers so they are less likely to get knocked or brushed off your skin.
 These pests also look for delicate skin they can penetrate to feed, including behind your knees and under your arms.
 This can explain why children and women tend to get bitten more often than men.